Dr Pepper Snapple Group (DPS) Q1 2017 Results - Earnings Call Transcript

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.

-Well, so the tradeoff is and when you sell a lot of volume in club and the big club period, you are also doing that on a discounted basis, right?
+Well, so the tradeoff is, and when you sell a lot of volume in club and the big club period, you are also doing that on a discounted basis, right?
 So we preferred not to overly do that, however, other trial programs are also going to come with some level of promotion because we have got to get the product in people's hands.
 So on balance, there's been no sort of view necessarily of a big shift and how much we're going to spend what we will call in trade, but how it gets allocated across different channels and different programs will change.

 Amit Sharma - BMO Capital Markets (United States)

-So is it fair to assume that over the longer term, as you reduced the lines on club, that could be a positive for Bai's standalone margins?
+So, is it fair to assume that over the longer term, as you reduced the lines on club, that could be a positive for Bai's standalone margins?

 Martin M. Ellen - Dr Pepper Snapple Group, Inc.